Retire in Spain

 When we asked people living in Spain what life is like and how people spend their time, they said:

 "Typically the Spaniards priority is family.
 They have extended family near by and visit quite often.
 You may be friends at work, but once the work day is over the friendship normally does not extend to socializing outside the office.
 Soccer (or futbol) is big and a good topic of conversation.
 Additionally people enjoy travelling from one side of the country to the other on holiday.
 If Spain has a holiday on Thursday, schools will give the children off on the Friday too so that families can travel.
 The winter and spring breaks are very long...again so people can travel.
-Folks are always going somewhere," explained a retiree in Madrid.
+Folks are always going somewhere," said one retiree in Madrid.

 "Living in Spain as an expat or digital nomad can be incredibly rewarding - the great weather, wonderful people and fantastic culture make it an ideal place to call home.
 Expats and digital nomads can benefit from having access to some of Europe's most vibrant cities and a wealth of opportunities for employment and leisure activities.
 Public transportation networks are reliable and affordable, and the cost of living is generally lower than in many other European countries.
 Expats and digital nomads can take advantage of the thriving cultural scene and the array of outdoor activities that come with life on the Mediterranean coast.
-Furthermore, healthcare and education systems are widely accessible and of a high standard," explained one retiree living in Spain.
+Furthermore, healthcare and education systems are widely accessible and of a high standard," commented one retiree living in Spain.

 What do I need to know before retiring in Spain?